frankastin24/fuseMVC/README.md

 ```

 #### Retrieving Records with Custom SQL Conditions

-Allows fetching records based on an SQL `WHERE` condition.
+Allows fetching records using custom SQL `WHERE` conditions.

 ```php
 $user = new User();